 Use Reliable University Search Tools

-Best tools for comparing programs:
+Recommended tools for comparing programs:

-• DAAD Program Finder
+• DAAD Program Finder (filters by language, fees, location, degree type)

-• Hochschulkompass
+• Hochschulkompass (official higher education database)

-• Uni-Assist list
+• Uni-Assist university list

-• CHE University Ranking
+• CHE University Ranking (subject-specific comparisons)

-When comparing programs, check:
+When comparing programs, always verify:

-GPA conversion
+• GPA conversion rules

 Consider Location and Student Life